CDC-HIS/openmrs-distro-referenceapplication/EthiOhri_Facility_upgrade.md

 Adherence to these procedures is critical for maintaining system integrity and ensuring successful deployments.

 ---
+Warning Make sure to make backup for the folder .OpenMRS proir to proceeding to the following steps

 ## 1. Prerequisites & Safety Precautions

 - **System Access:** Administrative (sudo) privileges are required for all steps.
 - **Deployment Assets:** Ensure the following are ready:
-  - Updated `ampathform` directory
+  - Updated `configuration` directory
-  - Custom module `ethiohri-reports-1.0.0-SNAPSHOT.omod`,`ethiohrihelper-1.0.0-SNAPSHOT.omod`,`ethiohri-mamba-1.0.3-SNAPSHOT.omod` files
+  -  `modules` files
   - Frontend files (`frontend.zip`)
   - Scripts `caregiver_concept_to_person.sql`,
   - Tools `data extraction tools`